Comparing Llama and GPT: Open-Source Versus Closed-Source AI Development

 In the introductory paper for Llama 2, Meta itself admits that these models “still lag behind other models like GPT-4.”

 The tricky thing is, it’s hard to say exactly why GPT-4 dominates.
 No one outside of OpenAI knows the details of how it’s built because it’s a closed-source model.
+When comparing Llama 2 vs GPT-3.5, it's important to consider their unique abilities and applications in various AI projects.

 This is where Meta’s Llama family differs the most from OpenaAI’s GPT.
 Meta releases their models as open source, or at least kind of open source, and GPTs are closed.
 This difference in openness significantly impacts how you work with and build products upon each.